When we think about the world’s biggest killer, different things come to mind.

 Sure; some of those foods have always been on the menu, but not in the frequency they are now.

-And if you look at each of those categories, you’ll see a common theme: highly processed carbohydrates.
+And if you look at each of those categories, you’ll see a common theme: highly processed carbohydrates and processed fats.
 In fact, estimates say that 58% of all calories in the ‘standard American diet’ come from ultra-processed food (11).

 Link Between Hyperinsulinemia and Chronic Disease